mvolkmann/blog/src/python/pytorch.md

 toy terrier - 0.15%
 ```

-The first time this code is run, it downloads the model
-which takes several seconds.
-Where does it go?
+Note that if an image is fed into the model that
+does not match any of the 1000 training categories,
+matches will still be reported ... possibly with high confidence.

 ## Data sources